-If you came to Buenos Aires thinking you had a decent grasp of the Spanish language, only to be thrown back on your heels, you aren't alone.
+You may have come to Buenos Aires thinking you had a decent grasp of the Spanish language, only to be thrown back on your heels by Argentinian slang.
+You aren't alone.
 Rioplatense Spanish, the Spanish spoken in Buenos Aires, isn't what you were taught in high school and it's definitely not what you learned studying abroad in Mexico or Spain.

 Porteños (people from Buenos Aires) speak very fast and with a lot of slang (called lunfardo).
 There's a more sing-song quality to the way they speak as well.
 When traveling in Texas with my Argentine in-laws, everyone thought we were speaking Italian.
 The tú form here is replaced with vos (but that's a whole chapter on it's own!).
 All "y" and "ll' sounds are pronounced like "sh" (calle is no longer ca-ye, but ca-she).

 On top of all these grammatical differences and pronunciations, there is slang, lots of slang.
 This slang is called Lunfardo.
 It's spoken in Buenos Aires and surrounding areas.
 It stems from the large influx of immigrants flowing into Argentine ports in the mid-19th century, their languages blending with the multitude of languages already here.
 These influences included rural words from the countryside (palabras gauchescas or words used by guachos), indigenous languages (such as guaraní) and African languages from slavery (mostly via Brazil).

 A pidgin language started to take form, referred to as cocoliche, a hodgepodge of the many Italian dialects and Spanish.
 Over time, cocoliche began to disappear, with a lot of the words being absorbed into Lunfardo and still used today.